 All software testing phases are important because they make sure that testing is carried out in a systematic manner and is documented to avoid any gaps.
 All STLC phases basically include a list of activities that need to be performed and has a set entry and exit criteria.

 Entry Criteria: These are all the prerequisites that need to be completed before the phase of the testing life cycle can be initiated.

-Exit Criteria: These are the requirements that need to be met before the phase of testing cycle can be concluded.
+Exit Criteria: These are the requirements that need to be met before each of the software testing life cycle phases can be concluded.

 In the sections that follow we will take a closer look at what the entry and exit criteria for each phase of STLC testing are, and what activities are performed within it.

-As the name suggests, a requirement analysis phase involves gathering information about the software requirements, and the purpose why the software is being built.
-It is very important to be familiar with the requirements of the software product in terms of its functionalities, specifications, and design.
+As the name suggests, a requirement analysis phase involves gathering information about the software requirements, and the purpose of why the software is being tested.
+It is very important to be familiar with the requirements of the software product, not only in terms of its functionalities, specifications, and design but also about other important requirements like data privacy compliance.
 Reviewing these requirements allows the Quality Assurance (QA) team to know exactly what needs to be tested.

 This is the first step of a Software Development Life Cycle as well.
 The documents prepared at that stage, such as Functional Specification Document, Software Requirement Specification Document, and Application Design Document usually serve as a requisite for this phase.

 Using the information gathered they should define the focus and priorities of the testing process.
 The test environment details should also be evaluated at this stage.
 Moreover, it should also be defined if automated testing will be required or not.
 Automated testing is a process where a software product is tested using automation tools that run predefined test cases.
-It needs to be decided in this phase whether testing will be carried out manually or using such automation.
+It needs to be decided in this phase of the software testing lifecycle whether testing will be carried out manually or using such automation.

 – Functional Specification Document